Care

 3. Tighten the clamp until you get a good squeeze-out of glue beads.
 Don't tighten too much, or you will risk cracking the wood in a new place.

 4. Beads and other excess glue should be cleaned up right away with a damp cloth or damp paper towel.
 Glue is water-soluble while wet, and once it dries it is a stiff mess that has to be scraped or sanded away.
-Conversely, use the damp towel somewhat gently, you don't want to push water into the crack where it can dilute the glue.
+Being gentle is key - you want to avoid pushing water into the crack where it can dilute the glue.

-5. Give the piece at least 30 minutes to set before you remove the clamps, and preferably allow the glue 24 hours to dry fully.
+5. Give the piece at least 30 minutes to set before you remove the clamps.
+If possible, leave the clamps on to give the glue 24 hours to dry fully.

 The End